nicolaisguevara/data-science-notebook/dmwr/ch2.md

 #### How `R` handled the three nominal variables:

 `R` will create a set of auxiliary variables.
-Namely, for each factor variable with `k` levels, `R` will create `k???1` auxiliary variables.
+Namely, for each factor variable with `k` levels, `R` will create `kâˆ?1` auxiliary variables.
 These variables have the values `0` or `1`.
-A value of `1` means that the associated value of the factor is â€œpresentâ€, and that will also mean that the other auxiliary variables will have the value `0`.
-If all `k???1` variables are `0`, then it means that the factor variable has the remaining `k`th value.
+A value of `1` means that the associated value of the factor is â€œpresentâ€?, and that will also mean that the other auxiliary variables will have the value `0`.
+If all `kâˆ?1` variables are `0`, then it means that the factor variable has the remaining `k`th value.

 We can see that `R` has created three auxiliary variables for the factorseason(seasonspring, seasonsummer, and `seasonwinter`).
 This means that if we have a water sample with the value `â€œautumnâ€` in the variable season, all three auxiliary variables will be set to zero.